Geeksltd/GCop/Rules/GCop514.md

 ## Rule description

-If you declare the method used in getter, as `private`, it's a statement of intent, saying I don't want these variables to be changed or accessed from the outside, especially when this is a calculater method.
+If you declare the method used in Getter Accessor, as `private`, it's a statement of intent, saying I don't want these variables to be changed or accessed from the outside, especially when this is a calculater method.

 ## Example
 >See https://github.com/Geeksltd/GCop/issues/157